 For further information on how to run a background check, please contact our team who will be able to help guide you through the process of conducting background checks.
 Call us on 01443 799 900 today.back to news

 Enhanced DBS Checks for Taxi Drivers

-Currently taxi and private hire vehicle drivers are eligible for standard DBS checks.
+Currently taxi and private hire vehicle drivers are eligible for enhanced DBS checks.
 These disclose all spent and unspent convictions, cautions, reprimands and warnings.
 The exceptions are drivers who are on a contract to transport children and/or vulnerable adults.
 These drivers are within regulated activity, and therefore are also eligible for checks against the adult’s […]